nearform/the-fastify-workshop/deck.md

 ---

-# Step 4: Trying it out
+# Steps 9 to 11: Trying it out

 💡 you need a valid JWT by logging in via the `POST /login` endpoint